Cold Spring painter frames action with darkness

 After sketching an idea, Ritell will organize a photo shoot with models.
 “Sometimes it takes many attempts to get what I want,” he says.
 He manipulates these reference images with Photoshop, then draws on a canvas.
 “It’s detailed drawing, with shading,” he explains.
 “I go over it with one color, and then underpaint other colors.”

 He typically works on two or three paintings at a time.
 “One could still be conceptual, another will be in the drawing stage and another the painting,” he says.
 “Sometimes they catch up with one another.”

 Ritell, who grew up in Westchester County, says there are no other artists in his immediate family.
 “I don’t know where it came from, but my parents fostered it, for which I’m very thankful,” he says.
 “I didn’t plan a career in it, but my high school art teacher told me: ‘You’re not going to study psychology, you’re going to get a portfolio together and go to the School of Visual Arts.’
 And I did!”
 He also cites Cold Spring artist Carla Goldberg as someone who fosters his art.

 Like many relatively new residents, Ritell came to know Cold Spring through hiking.
 “I’m inspired by this place every day: the leaves, the fog on the water,” he says.
 “It’s a great art town, too, and a great adventure town.
 Art, adventure, family [Ritell has two young daughters] and access to the city: it’s perfect.”

-bau Gallery, at 506 Main St., is open from noon to 6 p.m. on Saturdays and Sundays.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+bau Gallery, at 506 Main St., is open from noon to 6 p.m. on Saturdays and Sundays.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.